 To which I reply: “Erm…anyway…do you think Chris Froome realises that if he just stopped with the waggly elbows he’d be WAY more popular?!”

 When I write about pro-cycling it’s usually the stuff that might be happening off camera.

-I am unlikely to write a stage-by-stage race report of next year’s Tour de France, but I can almost certainly squeeze out some (hopefully entertaining) words about Chris Froome’s fashion sense (limited), an Oleg Tinkoff rant (colourful), or Mark Cavendish’s use of the word ‘super’ every time he reveals his state of mind: super-happy, super disappointed, super-excited etc.
+For example: Chris Froome’s part time job, the riddle that is Alejandro Valverde, or Mark Cavendish’s use of the word ‘super’ every time he reveals his state of mind: super-happy, super disappointed, super-excited etc.

-When I’m not writing about pro cycling I’ll be writing about the kind of real life cycling that many of us get up to two or three times a week if we’re lucky.
-So that means the weather, the roads, the excitement, the suffering, the mocking, the kit, the bikes, and the not-taking-ourselves-too-seriously-if-we-can-possibly-help-it.
+There’s also the world of real life cycling; the weather, the roads, the excitement, the suffering, the mocking, the kit, the bikes, and the not-taking-ourselves-too-seriously-if-we-can-possibly-help-it.

 Sometimes they notice.